Claude Platform Docs

 Networking

-The networking field controls the container's outbound network access.
-It does not impact the web_search or web_fetch tools' allowed domains.
+The networking field controls the sandbox's outbound network access.
+It does not affect the allowed domains for the web_search or web_fetch tools.

 ModeDescription